 GMAT or GRE Scores

 Vanderbilt MAcc offers GMAT or GRE exam waivers for prospective students who demonstrate success in their undergraduate careers.
 To apply for a test score waiver, you must first submit an application.
 Once submitted, you will receive a waiver form to complete.
-We will get back to you as soon as possible with a response to your waiver request.
+Vanderbilt MAcc will reply to waiver requests as soon as possible.

 TOEFL or IELTS Scores for International Students